Carpe-Hora/ExtraPropertiesBehavior/README.md

 </database>
 ```

-Given the default content structure, just define your contents by defining your possible key/values in the
+Given the default content structure, just define your content options by defining your possible key/values in the
-initializeProperties method:
+`initializeProperties()` method:

 ``` php
 <?php